Zeroth-order Stochastic Compositional Algorithms for Risk-Aware Learning: Convergence Analysis

 \subsection{Recursions}

-We follow the approach taken previously in (\citep{Kalogerias2018b}, Section 4.4), but with appropriate technical modifications in the proofs of the corresponding results, reflecting the problem setting and assumptions considered herein.
-Because the proof ideas are similar to (\citep{Kalogerias2018b}, Section 4.4), we postpone all proofs of this section to Appendix \ref{subsec:Recursions:-Proofs}.
-Still, we emphasize that the results presented below crucially exploit gradient boundedness ensured by Lemma \ref{lem:Bounded_Grad_g}, which follows as a result of Assumption \ref{assu:F_AS_Main-2}.
+We follow the approach taken previously in (\cite{Kalogerias2018b}, Section 4.4), but with appropriate technical modifications in the proofs of the corresponding results, reflecting the problem setting and assumptions considered herein.
+Because the techniques utilized are similar to (\cite{Kalogerias2018b}, Section 4.4), the proofs are omitted.
+Still, we would like to emphasize that the results presented below crucially exploit gradient boundedness ensured by Lemma \ref{lem:Bounded_Grad_g}, which follows as a result of Assumption \ref{assu:F_AS_Main-2}.